codeship/go-best-practices/testing/README.md

 }
 ```

-Instead of turning to a mocking library, all sorts of hand-rolled tricks can be employed to swap this behaviour out.
+Instead of turning to a mocking library, all sorts of hand-rolled tricks can be employed to swap this behavior out.

 ```go
 type spyContainerStopper struct {